SayYoungMan/ccna/Note.md

   - `PMF (Protected Management Frames)` to protect 802.11 frames from eavesdropping/forging
   - `SAE (Simultaneous Authentication of Equals)` protects the four-way handshake when using personal mode authentication
   - `Forwarded secrecy` prevents data from being decrypted after being transmitted over the air

+## 58. Wireless Configuration

+### WLC Ports/Interfaces

+- WLC ports are the physical ports that cables connect to
+- WLC interfaces are the logical interfaces within the WLC
+- WLCs have a few different kinds of ports:
+  - `Service port`: A dedicated management port.
+Used for out-of-band management.
+Must connect to a switch access port because it only supports one VLAN.
+This port can be used to connect to the device while it is booting, perform system recovery, etc.
+  - `Distribution system port`: These are the standard network ports that connect to the distribution system (wired network) and are used for data traffic.
+These ports usually connect to switch trunk ports, and if multiple distribution ports are used they can form a LAG.
+  - `Console port`: This is a standard console port, either RJ45 or USB
+  - `Redundancy port`: This port is used to connect to another WLC to form a high availability (HA) pair
+- WLCs have a few different kinds of interfaces:
+  - `Management interface`: Used for management traffic such as Telnet, SSH, HTTPS, etc. CAPWAP tunnels are also formed to/from the WLC's management interface.
+  - `Redundancy management interface`: When two WLCs are connected by their redundancy ports, one WLC is active and the other is standby.
+  - `Virtual interface`: This interface is used when communicating with wireless clients to relay DHCP requests, perform client web authentication, etc.
+  - `Service port interface`: If the service port is used, this interface is bound to it and used for out-of-band management.
+  - `Dynamic interface`: These are the interfaces used to map a WLAN to a VLAN.
+For example, traffic from the internal WLAN will be sent to the wired network from the WLC's internal dynamic interface.